AnnMarieW/dash-multi-page-app-demos/README.md

  10. [multi_page_query_strings/](#10-multi_page_query_strings) - passes variables to the layout function from the url query string.
 Also shows how to use `dcc.Link` within a `dcc.Markdown`
  11. [multi_page_store/](#11-multi_page_store) - sharing data between pages with a `dcc.Store`.
  12. [multi_page_table_links/](#12-multi_page_table_links) - uses links in a DataTable and an html table for navigation and passes variables from the pathname to the page layout function.
- 13. [multi_page_sync_components/](#13-multi_page_sync_components) - syncs components between pages using [MultiplexerTransform from dash-extensions](https://www.dash-extensions.com/pages/transforms/multiplexer-transform) to update a dcc.Store from multiple callbacks.
+ 13. [multi_page_sync_components/](#13-multi_page_sync_components) - Two examples.
+The first is a simple example, the second syncs components between pages using [MultiplexerTransform from dash-extensions](https://www.dash-extensions.com/pages/transforms/multiplexer-transform) to update a dcc.Store from multiple callbacks.
  14. [multi_page_theme_switch/](#14-multi_page_theme_switch) - demos a light and dark theme switch component from the [dash-bootstrap-templates](https://github.com/AnnMarieW/dash-bootstrap-templates) library.
  15. [multi_page_update_url_in_callback/](#15-multi_page_update_url_in_callback) - page navigation via callback - shows how to update dcc.Location (refreshes page) or a dcc.Link (doesn't refresh page).
  16. [multi_page_update_url_from_figure/](#16-multi_page_update_url_from_figure) - page navigation via updating a link when clicking on a figure.